hydraulic-software/conveyor/guidebook/docs/stdlib/jdks.md

 ## Distributions

-* `adoptopenjdk`: This project offered plain vanilla OpenJDK builds until Java 17, at which point it was renamed to Eclipse Temurin.
 * `amazon`: Amazon Corretto is a plain vanilla OpenJDK build with occasional bug fix backports.
 As used by AWS.
 * `azul`: Plain vanilla OpenJDK builds from Azul.
 Not to be confused with Azul's commercial Zulu Prime JVM which has a pauseless garbage collector, LLVM based JIT compiler and ReadyNow technology.
-* `eclipse`: Plain vanilla OpenJDK builds, previously provided under the name AdoptOpenJDK.
+* `eclipse`: Plain vanilla OpenJDK builds, previously provided under the name AdoptOpenJDK and now known as Adoptium or Temurin.
-* `graalvm-community-11`: GraalVM is a HotSpot based JVM with a unique and advanced JIT compiler.
-It's especially good at running non-Java languages fast.
-These are the Java 11 based Community Edition (free/open source) builds.
-The version number for GraalVM deviates from the OpenJDK standard: use a version like `21.3` rather than `11`.
-* `graalvm-community-17`: Same but based on Java 17.
 * `jetbrains`: The JetBrains Runtime is the spin of OpenJDK used by JetBrain's IDEs.
 Mostly the same as OpenJDK but with many bug fixes and enhancements useful for Swing GUI apps.
 * `microsoft`: A plain vanilla OpenJDK build, which unlike most others is also available for ARM Windows.
 * `openjdk`: The upstream builds supplied by OpenJDK.
 Note that there are no long term releases available for these.

+!!! important
+    Avoid using `adoptopenjdk`.
+It is in the stdlib for backwards compatibility only.
+Over time this project stopped providing builds for all platforms and the latest JDK11 release does not provide builds for macOS at all.
+For comprehensive and up to date builds of JDK11 and JDK17, please consider switching to another vendor (e.g. `eclipse` or `amazon`).

 ## Custom JDKs